Our Services

 Published on: 4/24/2026

-The term medical grade in red light therapy is largely a marketing label rather than a regulated standard, often implying higher power density and build quality without guaranteeing FDA clearance or professional performance.
+"Medical grade" red light therapy is largely a marketing term, not a regulated standard.
+While it often suggests higher power density and better build quality, it does not guarantee FDA clearance or professional-level performance.

 Red light therapy has surged in popularity for skin health, pain relief and muscle recovery.
 You'll often see terms like "medical grade red light therapy at home" in marketing materials—but what does "medical grade" really mean?
 This guide cuts through the hype, explaining the reality behind the label so you can make an informed choice without unnecessary worry.